dsanson/dsanson.github.com/CV.markdown

 ## Publications

+-   "Presentism and Truthmaking," with Ben Caplan, *Philosophy Compass*, forthcoming.
 -   "The Way Things Were," with Ben Caplan, *Philosophy and Phenomenological Research* (81.1) 2010: 24–39.
 -   "The Early Arabic Liar," with Ahmed Alwishah, *Vivarium* (47:1) 2009: 97-127.